JulienBrn/BeautifulLogger/README.md

 # BeautifulLogger

 **WARNING** Version 3.0 made a complete overhaul of the code.
-Documentation is not yet updated.
-Please use version 2.1.
+Documentation and examples are not yet fully updated and you may see some issues.

 A beautiful default configuration for Python loggers.